-The Bundjalung of Byron Bay (Arakwal) people are part of the Bundjalung Nation and their history in the area predates the arrival of non-Aboriginal people.
+The Arakwal are part of the Bundjalung Nation and their history in the area predates the arrival of non-Aboriginal people.
 Their ancestors, Bobby and Alice, Harry and Clara Bray, and Linda and Jimmy Kay lived and raised families in and around the Byron Bay area.
 The landscape that includes the reserve is an important part of this history.

-Despite the changing natural, socio-economic and political environment brought about since European settlement of the area, the Bundjalung of Byron Bay (Arakwal) people have maintained their links with Country that includes the reserve.
-It is important to the Bundjalung of Byron Bay (Arakwal) people that their cultural traditions and associations are maintained.
+Despite the changing natural, socio-economic and political environment brought about since European settlement of the area, the Arakwal have maintained their links with Country that includes the reserve.
+It is important to the Arakwal that their cultural traditions and associations are maintained.
 Maintenance of cultural traditions and associations contributes to identity and well-being and shows respect to their ancestors.

-Rainforests were important to the livelihood of the Bundjalung of Byron Bay (Arakwal) people and other Bundjalung people.
+Rainforests were important to the livelihood of the Arakwal and other Bundjalung people.
 The reserve's rainforest contains a wide range of plants used traditionally by Bundjalung people including fruits, nuts, yams, medicines, fibre, fish poisons and useful timbers.
 Appendix 1 lists plants known to be of cultural value.

 Common animals in the reserve such as brush turkeys, flying foxes, pigeons, possums, snakes and frogs were also important food sources for the Elders, their families and their ancestors.
-All these animals are important to the Bundjalung of Byron Bay (Arakwal) people for their conservation, totemic, wild resource and other cultural values.
+All these animals are important to the Arakwal for their conservation, totemic, wild resource and other cultural values.